 I will make more articles on how to do these things using the GUI in the future; however, I love using the command line.
 As I said, it helps a ton, especially if you are a newer admin just getting your feet wet.

-The reference documentation is here from MicrosoftOpens in a new tab.
+The reference documentation is here from Microsoft

 In this post, we will look at setting your Active Directory password policy using PowerShell to make the task easy and give you opportunities to script things for future changes and deployments.

-Whether or not you read the reference docs, you should take note of the flag -WhatIf this little flag can save your tail on several occasions.
+this little flag can save your tail on several occasions.
 So if you are unsure about your action before you do it, please use that flag.
 You may also want to consider the headache you might cause yourself with IT complaints and commotion if you do not adequately alert people to policy changes that affect daily computer use.

 We can get away with not alerting about the password never expires action because it is best practice according to Microsoft, and people will find that type of change positive.
 However, setting complex passwords tends to get people up in arms, so consider the ramifications of what you do and the power you wield.